 - 3. Slide the rest of the cable around the lens.
 Click the cable into every clip it passes in the loop. - 4.
 Slide the cable through the loop end at the beginning of the cable (2). - 5.
 Install an U-bolt on the lens holder with the open ends oriented outwards (3).
 Make sure that both a part of the loop end and the outgoing part of the safety cable are placed in the enclosure. - 6.
-Close the U-bolt and tighten it.

-Note: Make sure the safety cable is tightened around the lens before tightening the U-bolt nuts.

-- 7. Place the shackle through the free loop end of the safety cable. - 8.
-Mount the lens in the projector. - 9.
-Secure the safety cable around the truss and secure the shackle by turning the safety ring of the shackle over the open end.
+Close the U-bolt and tighten it. - Note: Make sure the safety cable is tightened around the lens before tightening the U-bolt nuts. - 7.
+Place the shackle through the free loop end of the safety cable. - Mount the lens in the projector. - Secure the safety cable around the truss and secure the shackle by turning the safety ring of the shackle over the open end.

-Physical installation
+Physical Installation

-3.1 Installation process
+3.1 Installation process 48

-Projector orientation

-Installation conditions
+3.2 Installation conditions.
+49

-3.4 Initial inspection
+3.3 Initial inspection.
+51

 Positioning the projector

-3.6 Mounting the projector, general considerations
+3.5 Mounting the projector, general considerations 53

-3.7 Mounting surfaces 53

-Projector safe attachment points
+3.6 Projector safe attachment points 55

-Removal of the front cover

-3.10 Throw distance
+3.7 Throw distance 56

-3.11 Scheimpflug (Boresight) adjustment 60
+Scheimpflug (Boresight) adjustment

-Scheimpflug adjustment procedure
+3.9 Scheimpflug adjustment procedure 58

-This chapter describes the physical conditions and procedures required when installing the projector.
+This chapter describes the physical conditions and procedures required when installing the Balder projector.
 It also describes the outlines and some of the considerations that should be taken in to account when designing and setting up the installation.